Categorical absorptions of singularities and degenerations: Absorption of singularities for nodal varieties

 where~$\cT$ is smooth and proper.
 Applying Lemma~\ref{lem:tsg} we conclude that

 so it is enough to check that~$\Db(X)_\sing$ is idempotent complete.
-Indeed, by Kn\"orrer periodicity (\cite[Theorem~2.1]{Orl04}) we may assume~$k = 0$, and then in the case~$p = 0$ the category~$\Db(X)_\sing$ is described explicitly in~\cite[\S3.3]{Orl04} and its idempotent completeness is obvious.
-In the case~$p = 1$ idempotent completeness is proved in~\cite[Lemma~2.20 and Proposition~3.1]{Kalck-Pavic-Shinder}. \end{proof}
+Indeed, by Kn\"orrer periodicity (\textit{cf.} \cite[Theorem~2.1]{Orl04}) we may assume~$k = 0$, and then in the case~$p = 0$, the category~$\Db(X)_\sing$ is described explicitly in~\cite[Section~3.3]{Orl04} (as additive category it is equivalent to the category of vector spaces), and its idempotent completeness is obvious.
+In the case~$p = 1$, idempotent completeness is proved in~\cite[Lemma~2.20 and Proposition~3.1]{Kalck-Pavic-Shinder}. \end{proof}

-\begin{remark} In fact, the same result holds for any~$p \ge 0$; indeed, one can identify the category~$\Db(\sA_p)_\sing$ with the additive category of~$\ZZ/(p+1)$-graded finite-dimensional vector spaces (where the shift functor acts as the shift of grading), see~\cite[\S7.1]{Keller-orbits}, hence is obviously idempotent complete. \end{remark}
+\begin{remark} In fact, the same result holds for any~$p \ge 0$; indeed, one can identify the category~$\Db(\sA_p)_\sing$ with the additive category of~$\ZZ/(p+1)$-graded finite-dimensional vector spaces (where the shift functor acts as the shift of grading), see~\cite[Section~7.1]{Keller-orbits}, so it is obviously idempotent complete. \end{remark}

 \begin{corollary} Let~$X$ be a projective variety.
-If there exists a semiorthogonal collection of admissible subcategories~$\cP_1, \dots, \cP_r \subset \Db(X)$ each equivalent to a categorical ordinary double point and such that the category~$\cP \coloneqq \langle \cP_1, \dots, \cP_r \rangle$ absorbs singularities of~$X$, then the category~$\Db(X)_\sing$ is idempotent complete. \end{corollary}
+If there exists a semiorthogonal collection of admissible subcategories~$\cP_1, \dots, \cP_r \subset \Db(X)$, each equivalent to a categorical ordinary double point and such that the category~$\cP \coloneqq \langle \cP_1, \dots, \cP_r \rangle$ absorbs singularities of~$X$, then the category~$\Db(X)_\sing$ is idempotent complete. \end{corollary}